happihound/Apex-Analysis-Toolset/README.md

 - **File Operations**: Provides methods for file loading, CSV merging, reading, and saving, ensuring efficient data management.
 - **Image Display and Processing**: Houses methods to display images and apply super-resolution, enhancing the visual clarity.
 - **Text Wrapping**: Contains a text wrapping function to fit text within specified bounds, useful for annotations and image overlays.

-**Visual Element**:
-- **[Space for Utility Function Samples]**: A sequence of images or diagrams illustrating some of the utility functions in action, such as OCR extraction, super-resolution results, and file merging.

 ---